mhnpd/amir_project/README.md

 #### If you want to build app.

 - `$ expo login `(login with your expo account) ->. enter this command in cmd/ terminal
 - If you dont have expo account then create a expo account [here](https://expo.io/signup).
-This is required to build signed mobile applicaiton with play store.
+This is required to build signed mobile applicaition with play store.
 - `expo build:android` or `expo build:ios`

 Learn about expo here: